romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

     baseTablePath: '../lib/baseTable.ts',
     mainFilePath: '../db.ts',
   }),
+  import: (path) => import(path),
 });
 ```

 `appCodeUpdater` is optional.
 When configured, this will automatically add and update table files in the project.

+Normally, rake-db can import migrations without problems,
+but if you see `ts-node` error that it cannot import a migration, add the `import` function as above.

 Add the script to `package.json` scripts section: